Uday Hussein: Body double allegations

 In his memoir, I was Saddam's Son, Uday's alleged body double Latif Yahia said that he witnessed rapes, killings and torture by Uday Hussein.
 Yahia claimed that in 1987, he was forced to be Uday's body double, even going through plastic surgery to resemble him more.
-According to Yahia, Uday raped a little Palestinian girl who was selling flowers in the Al-Rashid Hotel, and later raped and murdered a little deaf girl in Nineveh.
+He claimed he was tortured when he initially refused and eventually caved.
+According to Yahia, Uday raped a Palestinian girl who was selling flowers in the Al-Rashid Hotel, and later raped and murdered a deaf girl in Nineveh.
 Uday also ordered the kidnapping of Ilham Ali al-Aazami, Miss Iraq, after she had rejected him.
 Uday and his bodyguards subsequently held her captive and raped her for weeks, and started the rumor that she was a prostitute, causing her to be killed by her father.
 When the father confronted Uday, the latter spoke disparagingly about the girl, causing the father to lose control to the point of first verbally accosting and ultimately physically assailing Uday.
 This prompted Uday to order Latif to shoot the father—rather than acquiesce, Latif instead refused and attempted to commit suicide.
 Ultimately the father was murdered by one of Uday's bodyguards.
 On another occasion, Uday attacked a newlywed couple and raped the bride in the al-Medina Hotel.
 She then committed suicide by throwing herself off the balcony.
 Her husband, a lieutenant, was later killed for "insulting the president".

 Irish Times journalist Eoin Butler and Sunday Times journalist Ed Caesar have questioned Yahia's various claims, including that he was Uday Hussein's body double, and pointed out that many of Yahia's activities since leaving Iraq in 1992, including his education, have not been verified.
 Individuals close to Yahia and Hussein denied that the former was the latter's body-double, or denied that Hussein had even had a body double.
 Yahia disputes these claims, stating that his very existence as a body double was a state secret.